nasa-jpl/explorer-1/README.md

 ### Publishing to npm

 1. Update the package version for any packages that have been changed since the last publish (usually @explorer-1/vue and sometimes @explorer-1/common)
+2. Also update the package version for the main workspace.

-2. Commit changes and also tag with the latest main workspace version
+3. Commit changes and also tag with the latest main workspace version

    ```bash
    git commit -m "bumping package version for publishing"